Temilola23/Hello-Squirrel/README.md

 # AND101 Project 1 - Hello, Squirrel!

-Submitted by: Temilola Olowolayemo
+Submitted by: **Temilola Olowolayemo**

 Time spent: **4** hours spent in total

 ## Summary

 **Hello Squirrel** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.
-It basially gives introductory info about the android developer and shows some familiarity with the environment.
+It basically gives introductory info about the Android developer and shows some familiarity with the environment.
 If I had to describe this project in three (3) emojis, they would be: **🔥❤️‍🔥🤯**

 ## Application Features